 1. Airbnb question – Defend specifics about type choice, color choice, aesthetic v. usability, etc in your portfolio

-This question is meant to get at the why of your design process, what factors led to your final decisions.
-Your defense should generally include reasons from 4 main categories:
+This question is meant to get at the why of your design process, including what factors led to your final decisions.
+Therefore, your defense should generally include reasons from 4 main categories:

 - Users – Discuss research and how insights informed your decisions.